Cystoderma and Cystodermella - click to expand

 Cystoderma 'jasonis PNW04' © Vail Paterson (3 images)

-Cystoderma carcharias (Cystoderma
+Cystoderma carcharias

-carcharias var. fallax)
+carcharias var. fallax WA)

 This species has the most well